 In addition to these balds, trails in the Black Balsam area lead into dark forests, through streamside meadows, and to cascading waterfalls along Flat Laurel Creek.
-And although many of this area's points of interest are outside the Shining Rock Wilderness boundary, Black Balsam is also a popular gateway to the Shining Rock Wilderness Area to the north.
+And although many of this area's points of interest are just outside of its boundary, Black Balsam is also a popular gateway to the Shining Rock Wilderness Area to the north.
 Many people choose to start their journey into the wilderness from here.

 The quickest way to the summit of 6214' Black Balsam Knob itself is via the Art Loeb trail at the gap.
 This is a walk of about 1/2 mile which gains about 400' in elevation.
 It passes through open, grassy and rocky mountain meadows and this short walk is highly recommended!
 Here are some more pictures of the Art Loeb trail to Black Balsam Knob.